kedwards/sysinit/README.md

 ## Distros

-This release has been tested on the below listed distros, and should work on Debian based distros.
+This release has been tested on Debian 12, and should work on Debian based distros.

 ## Quick Start